palantir/atlasdb/doc/adr/0001-prevent-tables-from-being-creating-simultaneously-in-cassandra-via-a-locks-table.md

-# 1. Prevent tables from being creating simultaneously in cassandra via a locks table
+# 1. Prevent tables from being created simultaneously in cassandra via a locks table

 Date: 18/05/2016